colettesalemi/colettesalemi.github.io/_pages/about.md

 My research mainly focuses on two themes:

-**The economics of forced displacement**: the impacts of refugee camps on markets, host populations, and landscapes; environmental quality in refugee camp areas; attitudes towards refugees.
+<p><strong>The economics of forced displacement</strong>: the impacts of refugee camps on markets, host populations, and landscapes; environmental quality in refugee camp areas; attitudes towards refugees.

 **Adoption of clean technologies**: barriers to adoption as well as impacts.
 Currently focused on improved cookstoves and heat pumps.